ibm-cloud-docs/containers/cs_cli_reference.md

 Zones in all locations are returned.
 To filter zones by a specific location, include the `--locations` flag.

-If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, the available zones vary by the region that you are logged in to.
+Deprecated: If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, the available zones vary by the region that you are logged in to.
 To switch regions, run `ibmcloud ks region set`.

 ```
 ibmcloud ks zones [--locations LOCATION] [--region-only] [--json] [-s]